esphome/esphome-docs/guides/faq.rst

 * Connect the board or serial programmer to your computer (ensuring ESP powers up)
 * After a few seconds disconnect ``GPIO0`` from ``GND`` (release button or remove the wire connection).
 On devices that do not provide the ``GPIO0`` connected button, it may be easier to leave the wired bridge in place throughout the entire flashing process (erase & upload).
 Doing so will not create any problems.
 After the firmware is uploaded successfully, remove the bridge.
 This allows the device to boot normally.

-You may need to power-cycle the ESP between erasing and uploading the firmware, this can be done by disconnecting and reconnecting, of course with ``GPIO0`` and ``GND`` still connected.
+You may need to power-cycle the ESP between erasing and uploading the firmware, this can be done by disconnecting and reconnecting, of course with ``GPIO0`` and ``GND`` still connected to each other.

 To flash a firmware file downloaded from Home Assistant add-on Dashboard, you can use `esptool <https://docs.espressif.com/projects/esptool/>`__ packaged with your distro or install it yourself with command (in case of Linux):